-With summer ending in Wausau, now is a great time to get ahead on air conditioner maintenance.
+With summer winding down in Wausau, now is a great time to get a head start on air conditioner maintenance.

-If you haven’t cleaned it this year, it could be full of mud and yard refuse.
-This buildup can reduce your unit’s efficiency and cause it to stop working.
-Or require replacement sooner.
+If you haven’t cleaned it lately, it could be blocked with dirt and yard waste.
+This accumulation can reduce your unit’s efficiency and cause it to malfunction.
+Or wear it down sooner.

-We recommend having your air conditioning system professionally serviced every year.
+We suggest having your air conditioning system professionally tuned-up annually.
 Why?
-Clean equipment can be more energy efficient, which could save you money on utility expenses.
+A clean system can be more energy efficient, which could save you money on utility costs.

-Regular AC maintenance also helps our technicians spot and take care of slight issues before they develop into expensive problems.
+Consistent AC maintenance also helps our technicians locate and address minor issues before they develop into costly problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some maintenance you can do on your own between professional tune-ups.
-You just need about an hour to clean your outdoor condenser unit, as well as several pieces on your indoor HVAC system.
+There’s also some work you can do on your own between professional tune-ups.
+You only need about an hour to clean your outdoor condenser unit, as well as a few components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?